Universality of ultra-relativistic gravitational scattering: The analyticity/crossing argument revisited

-In the Regge limit the full amplitude is encoded by the\footnote{Since we will focus on a specific $s-u$-symmetric amplitude here we follow slightly different conventions from Eq.~(2.15) ~\cite{DiVecchia:2019kta} where the tree-level structure ${\hat{A}}^{(0)}$ was factorised.}
+In the Regge limit the full amplitude is encoded in the expression \cite{DiVecchia:2019kta}\footnote{Since we will focus on a specific $s-u$-symmetric amplitude here we follow slightly different conventions from Eq.~(2.15) ~\cite{DiVecchia:2019kta} where the tree-level structure ${\hat{A}}^{(0)}$ was factorised.}